Driving in Vermont, I came across a brilliant (though likely unintentional) psychological “nudge.”

 2. It made me glance around, slightly curious if I could spot a deaf dog.

-3. The cognitive effort in determining the appropriateness or validity of the sign led me to slow down while I thought about it.
+3. The cognitive effort in determining the validity of the sign led me to slow down while I thought about it.
 I gave the sign the benefit of my doubt.

 It makes complete sense that requiring people to use the “system one” (the slower) portion of their brains achieves the desired effect.

 My grandfather had a similar tactic.
-He did much of the repair work on their church and, after painting any surface, he would hang signs that said “PET WAINT” (sic) or “WET PAINT” signs, but he’d hang them upside down.
+He did much of the repair work on their church and, after painting any surface, he would hang “WET PAINT” signs, but he’d hang them upside down.
+He would also occasionally make signs that said “PET WAINT” (sic).
 People were quick and eager to point out the intentionally induced “errors” in his signs, but both methods achieved the desired effect; the difficulty in reading the sign meant people actually noticed them.
 (This simple trick is helpful when proofreading your own work.
-Changing the typeface of the document to Comic Sans.
+Just change the typeface of the document to Comic Sans.
 The pain of reading that typeface makes typos much clearer.)

 I’m also reminded of the rather effective signage near an electrical closet that said, “DO NOT ENTER!
 You are likely to be killed and it will be a very very slow and painful death.”
 Apparently, just telling people that something will cause death isn’t sufficient.
-You need to tell them, not just about being dead, but how it is they will go about getting dead.
+You need to tell them, not just about being dead, but how might go about becoming dead.

 Then there’s the man in the U.K. who climbed into a lion cage.
 While it’s tempting to think “well, why didn’t they put up a sign telling people not to climb into the cage?” the answer from the brilliant English comedian Phil Jupitus is “BECAUSE IT’S A LION’S CAGE!”
 Just the fact that it is a lion’s cage should be enough information for anyone considering entering it for whatever reason.
 But perhaps this isn’t quite enough information or of the wrong kind.
 Like the electrical closet, the notion of serious bodily injury up to (and including) death might not be enough to dissuade.
 Perhaps the occasional individual needs to be reminded that lions attack, kill, and eat other animals and they find humans — especially ones in their enclosed cages — just as tasty and not as feisty as other animals.
 We’re also quite easy to catch.